ianrabt/prboom3ds/README.md

 We'll see how much of this I'll actually be able to finish!

+1. port openGL renderer to use C3D graphics library -- this will be hard!
+It looks like c3d is fairly similar to openGL, but I am going to need to do a lot of research.
+Will improve performance on o3ds -- n3ds is fast enough to use the alternative cpu based renderer.
-1. add support for tabs on the bottom screen
+2. add support for tabs on the bottom screen
    - **keyboard** for elhobbs's keyboard UI
    - **map** for devinacker's map
    - **log** for console output (output when saving, etc)